iservicesinc/php-boiler/README.md

   I Services PHP/Webpack Boiler
 </h1>

+## Why?

+Because we don't believe you should use a framework for every project!
+We find frameworks like Laravel very useful for large applications however they introduce complexity and bloat to most common applications.
+This boilerplate allows us to rapidly develop PHP applications with just the features we need, and nothing more!

+## What is it?

+Essentially, this project is a wrapper or skeleton of our own sites development process.
+We have webpack installed with a sass compiler, and composer to manage our PHP dependencies.
+We built a simple routing system that can easily be extended if needed and included some sample content to get you started.

 ## Description

 A very simple PHP/Webpack boilerplate to create web applications with routing and a Sass compiler.
 Default node packages include `sass`, `uikit`, and `webpack`.
 Easily add aditional modules, or extend your application with `composer`.